-The genus name Musa is thought to be derived from the Arabic name for the plant (mouz) which, in turn, may have been applied in honour of Antonius Musa (63 - 14 BC), physician to Octavius Augustus, first emperor of Rome (Hyam & Pankhurst 1995).
-The name 'banana' is derived from the Arabic banan = finger (Boning 2006) and was thought to be used in Guinea (West Africa) concomitant with the introduction of the fruit by the Portuguese.
-The name then spread to the New World (Cheesman 1948).
+The genus name Musa is thought to be derived from the Arabic name for the plant (mouz) which, in turn, may have been applied in honour of Antonius Musa (63 - 14 BCE), physician to Octavius Augustus, first emperor of Rome (Hyam and Pankhurst, 1995).
+The name 'banana' is derived from the Arabic banan = finger (Boning, 2006) and was thought to be used in Guinea (West Africa) concomitant with the introduction of the fruit by the Portuguese.
+The name then spread to the New World (Cheesman, 1948).

-The genus Musa is a member of the family Musaceae, which includes at least one other genus (Ensete) and, depending upon the affiliations of the taxonomist, may also include the monotypic genus Musella (Constantine & Rossel 2001).
-All genera are monocotyledons and, as such, are technically defined as 'herbs' even though some species can grow up to 15 m tall (see Section 3.1).
+The genus Musa is a member of the family Musaceae, which includes at least one other genus (Ensete) and, depending upon the affiliations of the taxonomist, may also include the monotypic genus Musella.
+All genera are monocotyledons and, as such, are technically defined as 'herbs' even though some species can grow up to 15 m tall (Constantine and Rossel, 2008a).
+See Section 3.1 for more detail.

 The unresolved taxonomy at the family level continues down to the genus level and there are inconsistencies in the number of sections and number of species proposed for inclusion in the genus Musa.
-This has largely been brought about by the domestication of the fruit-bearing cultivars and the subsequent temporal and genetic separation from the original species, as well as the widespread vegetative reproduction in the genus and natural occurrence of many hybrids (Heslop-Harrison & Schwarzacher 2007).
-Assigning Linnean binomials1 to cultivated Musa is, in the opinion of some, meaningless and has resulted in such binomials being assigned to taxa that are now known to be well-defined hybrid groups or even cultivars (Constantine & Rossel 2008).
-For example, the sweet banana was assigned the binomial Musa sapientum by Linnaeus but it was shown later that the 'type' plant was, in fact, a cultivar of a complex hybrid (Cheesman 1948).
-A genome nomenclature was proposed in 1955 (Simmonds & Shepherd 1955) and later revised in 1987 (Silayoi & Chomchalow 1995).
-This system basically assigns a score for selected morphological features but also requires chromosome counts in order to assign plants to a genome group (Pillay et al. 2004).
+This has largely been brought about by the domestication of the fruit-bearing cultivars and the subsequent temporal and genetic separation from the original species, as well as the widespread vegetative reproduction in the genus and natural occurrence of many hybrids (Heslop-Harrison and Schwarzacher, 2007).
+Assigning Linnean binomials to cultivated Musa is, in the opinion of some, meaningless and has resulted in such binomials being assigned to taxa that are now known to be well-defined hybrid groups or even cultivars (Constantine and Rossel, 2008a).
+For example, the sweet banana was assigned the binomial Musa sapientum by Linnaeus but it was shown later that the 'type' plant was, in fact, a cultivar of a complex hybrid (Cheesman, 1948).
+A genome nomenclature was proposed in 1955 (Simmonds and Shepherd, 1955) and later revised in 1987 (Silayoi and Chomchalow, 1995).
+This system basically assigns a score for selected morphological features but also requires chromosome counts in order to assign plants to a genome group (Pillay et al., 2004).
 More recent revisions of classification have been based on molecular phylogenetic studies of the genus.
 The following discussion will provide a summary of the development in classification and provide the most recent information regarding species and cultivar naming where possible.

-1 The eighteenth century Swedish naturalist Carl Linnaeus devised a binomial system, still used today, for naming organisms; the name is formed by the combination of two 'Latinised' words: a) the genus name and b) the descriptive specific epithet (e.g. Musa acuminata).
+&lt;sup>1 The eighteenth century Swedish naturalist Carl Linnaeus devised a binomial system, still used today, for naming organisms; the name is formed by the combination of two 'Latinised' words: a) the genus name and b) the descriptive specific epithet (e.g. Musa acuminata).

-The number of sections2 within Musa is between two and six.
-The World Checklist of Selected Plant Families (WCSP, website accessed 24/08/2016) lists 88 species (accepted names), some of which contain a number of subspecies and/or varieties.
-Cheesman (1947) first proposed the grouping of the genus Musa into four sections, with grouping based on morphological characteristics.
-Eumusa (now Musa, Wong et al. 2002) and Rhodochlamys sections containg species with 2n = 2x = 22.
+The World Checklist of Selected Plant Families (WCSP, website accessed September 2022) lists 86 accepted species of Musa and 3 hybrids, with a number of accepted subspecies and/or varieties.
+The United States Department of Agriculture Germplasm Resources Information Network (USDA-GRIN) lists 79 accepted species and 2 hybrids, with a number of accepted subspecies and varieties (USDA GRIN, accessed September 2022).
+The number of sections within Musa is between two and six.
+Cheesman (1948) first proposed the grouping of the genus Musa into four sections, with grouping based on morphological characteristics.
+Eumusa (now Musa, Wong et al., 2002) and Rhodochlamys sections containing species with 2n = 2x = 22.
 Callimusa and Australimusa sections contain species with 2n = 2x = 20.